 Get all the updates straight from each hero as they take on vicious trolls, a trading card blackmail ring, and an ancient fungal entity with its own world wide web in this trilogy of novellas that also work together as a book.
 Continue reading

 In doing a little reorganizing around here I realized I don’t have blurbs up for my work.
 I’m adding them in order to put my best foot forward, and collecting them here in this post along with links to the work.

 Please give them a read, and if any of my speculative fiction nonsense sounds interesting you can check out the whole works here and free of charge.
-Today’s post is all my novels and my gamebook, with novella blurbs and short story descriptions to come a little later.
+This post is all my novels and my gamebook, with novella blurbs and short story descriptions found here.